 The University of Utah's Counseling Psychology Professional Specialty is an organized sequence of study in scientific and professional psychology that has received continuous accreditation from the American Psychological Association1 since 1957.
 The program is offered through the Department of Educational Psychology in the College of Education.
-Counseling Psychology is one of three Professional Specialty areas in the Counseling/ Counseling Psychology Program (CCP Program), which also includes the Master of Counseling (General Counseling, leading to licensure as a Clinical Mental Health Counselor [CMHC]) and the Master of School Counseling.
+Counseling Psychology is one of three Professional Specialty areas in the Counseling/Counseling Psychology Program (CCP Program), which also includes the Master's in Clinical Mental Health Counseling (leading to licensure as a Clinical Mental Health Counselor [CMHC]) and the Masters in School Counseling.
 Department faculty who are members of the Counseling/Counseling Psychology Program Committee are listed below.
 Their current areas of scholarly interest and program emphases are summarized at the end of this document.
-The designation - Core Faculty - indicates that the individual is employed full-time in the Department of Educational Psychology.
+The designation - Core Faculty - indicates that the individual's primary role is teaching within the CCP program, providing research mentorship and doctoral advising, and/or providing clinical supervision to CCP students.